HoangCacLoanChauu/CarManagement/README.md

 # Demo Car Management using dot5 framework

 ### You will find in this repo the following stuff:
-* Using LinQ to Oject to query data
+* Using LinQ to Object to query data
 * Apply passing data in WinForms application
 *Apply MPV